 Sellouts are calculated based on 100% or greater than stadium capacity.
 CFLdb sellout numbers will differ from team claims when they report tickets distributed less than capacity for sellout crowds, however, announced sellout counts should match team claims.

 An announced sellout may not be a technical sellout, but a sellout is always an announced sellout.
-In the near future, tracking of both announced sellouts as well as sellouts will be added to CFLdb Statistics.
+Announced sellouts are tracked in the database, assistance is always appreciated in recording when a team has announced a game as a sellout.

 Only franchises that have seen the field are listed.
 Phantom franchises such as the conditional 1980's Halifax/Atlantic franchise or the 1993 San Antonio franchise are not considered to have existed.

 The CFL's term for franchises is referred to as teams on CFLdb Statistics and is the primary organization method.
-For instance, the CFL's convention is all Montreal teams from the 1946 Montreal Alouettes through the Concordes to the present day Alouettes are one and the same franchise, in my vernacular, a single team.
+For instance, the CFL's convention is all Montreal teams from the 1946 Montreal Alouettes through the Concordes to the present day Alouettes are one and the same franchise, in CFLdb vernacular, a single team.
 CFLdb Statistics also breaks down history by franchise, which is tied to the awarding of a franchise and survives transfers from city to city.
-For example, I list Baltimore and the current Alouettes as the same franchise.
+For example, CFLdb Statistics lists Baltimore and the current Alouettes as the same franchise.
 This allows record comparisons by team, franchise and city (for instance, all Montreal teams, even those prior to the 1946 Alouettes).

 Ownership groups, membership, percentage of ownership, and dates are taken from media reports and information in CFL Facts, Figures and Records.
-When information is available to derive membership and percentages from known information, I attempt to do so in a neutral manner.
+When information is available to derive membership and percentages from known information, CFLdb attempts to do so in a neutral manner.

 Stadium information has been compiled from media reports, CFL Facts, Figures and Records and other sources.
 The last capacity known is used in calculations until a known capacity change is available.
 This may affect figures like percentage of capacity.

-If you have an issue with any of the conventions, estimates and choices I have made, please contact me, explain the issue I have created and provide a suggestion for correcting it.
-I also appreciate any data that can help fill in my gaps or provide new sections of information.
+If you have an issue with any of the conventions, estimates and choices CFLdb has made, please contact CFLdb, explain the issue CFLdb has created and provide a suggestion for correcting it.
+CFLdb also appreciates any data that can help fill in the gaps or provide new sections of information.
 Your assistance will be credited on the sources page or contributor page as you specify.
 See the contribute page for more information on current initiatives and how you can help.